FeitanSama/projetrl/README.md

 ### 1. How to install ?

-Welcome to the installation section of the Real-Time Reconfiguration of a Wireless Network project.
-To take full advantage of our interactive dashboard, follow these simple steps to deploy the project on your machine.
-Installation is quick and will allow you to quickly access the dynamic features of the dashboard.

-Please follow the instructions below carefully to ensure a smooth deployment.
-If you encounter any problems, refer to the User Guide for detailed information or do not hesitate to contact us for assistance.
-Ready to get started?
-Follow the installation steps below and immerse yourself in the exciting world of real-time reconfiguration of wireless networks.

 #### A. Use the following command to clone the repository from GitHub

 ```git clone https://github.com/FeitanSama/projetrl```